Densha otaku: Etymology

 Toritetsu at Ageo Railway station, Saitama.

 Writing in the magazine Manga Burikko, the cultural critic Akio Nakamori is believed to have first labelled Japanese railfans as otaku during the early 1980s.
-Since then the term densha otaku has come to cover a wide variety of activities related to recreational interests in locomotives, trains, and railways in Japan.
+Since then the term hepburn has come to cover a wide variety of activities related to recreational interests in locomotives, trains, and railways in Japan.
 Over thirty-six words to describe the differing interests of railfans in Japan have been recorded.
-These include toritetsu (撮り鉄) who take photographs of trains, ototetsu (音鉄) who specialise in recording train noises, and ekibentetsu (駅弁鉄) used to describe fans of railway station bento boxes.
+These include who take photographs of trains, ' who specialise in recording train noises, and ' used to describe fans of railway station bento boxes.
 Jikokuhyо̄tetsu (時刻表鉄) is a term to used for those whose focus is on railway timetables, a mokeitetsu (模型鉄) is a railway modeller, shūshūtetsu (収集鉄) denotes an enthusiast of railway merchandise, and ekitetsu (駅鉄) are those who are knowledgeable about stations.
 Other terms are used in reference to the gender or social status of a railfan such as mama-tetsu (ママ鉄) to describe a mother who has become interested in railways through their child, while a child may be known as a kotestu (子鉄) or chibitetsu (ちび鉄).